Digital VAT: Mandatory e-Reporting and e-Invoicing for EU

 Have a comprehensive e-invoicing system in place

-Businesses must have a comprehensive e-invoicing system before the e-reporting, and e-invoicing requirements come into effect.
-The e-invoicing system should be able to process e-invoices in the correct format, with accurate VAT amounts included.
+Businesses must have a comprehensive e-invoicing system before the e-reporting and e-invoicing requirements come into effect.
+The e-invoicing system should be able to process electronic invoices in the correct format, with accurate VAT amounts included.

 It should also be able to store e-invoices in the correct format for easy access when submitting e-tax returns.
 It should ensure business owners can submit VAT returns on time and in the correct format.